 Financing will be another key factor companies will be closely watching.
 Brazil's government said it will offer public credit to investors, but the conditions have yet to be released.

 Project owners fear the financing will come with requirements for use of locally produced equipment, which could increase costs.
-Brazil aims to add 3.5 GW to the
+Brazil aims to add 3.5 GW to the grid from solar power projects by 2018.

 FINANCING